23rd Annual Community Achievement Awards Finalists Announced

 Large Business of the Year Award (Over 100 employees): This award honors one for-profit business providing a much-needed service to the area, making outstanding contributions to the community, and/or setting an example for other businesses to follow.

-Community and Social Service Award: This award is for an active non-profit organization or subsidiary that directly provides necessary services for our youth, seniors, or other less fortunate residents.
-Consideration is given to organizations providing valuable resources and enhancing the quality of life of program participants.
+Community and Social Service Organization Award: This award is for an active non-profit organization or subsidiary that directly provides necessary services for our citizens of the Colorado River Region.
+Consideration is given to organizations providing valuable resources and enhancing the quality of life for program participants.

 Thank you for your continued support of our community!